Background Jobs in Node.js with Redis

 spins up a cluster of worker processes using

 throng.
-In this example the job simply sleeps for a bit before resolving, but this should be a good
+In this example, the job sleeps for a bit before resolving, but it’s a good

 starting point for writing your own workers.

-There are two important concurrency concepts to understand here.
-The first is the number of workers:
+Two concurrency concepts are important to understand.
+The first is the number of workers.

 let workers = process.env.WEB_CONCURRENCY || 2;

 Each worker is a standalone Node.js process with an independent Event Loop.
-On Heroku dynos a default value for this is set for you in the
+On Heroku dynos, a default value is set for you in the

 WEB_CONCURRENCY

 environment variable.
-This will scale based on the amount of memory on the dyno, but may need to be tuned for the characteristics of
+This value scales based on the amount of memory on the dyno, but sometimes you must tune it for your specific application.
+To learn more, read Optimizing Node.js Application Concurrency.

-The second is the maximum number of jobs each worker should process at a time:
+The second concurrency concept is the maximum number of jobs each worker processes at a time.

 let maxJobsPerWorker = 50;